evancz/elm-effects/README.md

     }

--- request : Effect msg -> model -> Transaction msg model
+-- request : Task Never msg -> model -> Transaction msg model

--- getRandomImage : String -> Effect Message
+-- getRandomImage : String -> Task Never Message
 ```

-Unlike `done`, `request` allows us to give a data result *and* request a certain effect.
+Unlike `done`, `request` allows us to give a data result *and* request a certain task.
 In this case, `getRandomImage` describes how to go to giphy.com and request a random image in the given `topic`.
 (We will get into the specifics of `getRandomImage` in due time!)

 The point is that “initializing” means both providing the current model and asking for some information from the world.
 The `Transaction` captures both halves of this.

-But now we are left wondering what happens when the effect described by `getRandomImage model` is complete.
+But now we are left wondering what happens when the task described by `getRandomImage model` gets run and has a result to give us.
 How do we bring that back into our random GIF component?
+The `elm-component` package is all about routing these events automatically, so it will just show up in our `update` function when it is done!

 ### Updating the Model